gdg-garage/garage-trip-chores/readme.md

 * Display the track record
 * Display the global statistics
 * Use LLM to make the messages funny
+* Users have capabilities and some chores needs expertise - use Discord roles to assign

 ### Tech stack
 * Golang